jontiben/mass-gematria/README.md

 ## License:

 The project uses the MIT license.
-It was written entirely in Python.